-The text for this course is Programming Principles and practices using C++ by Bjarne Stroustrup..
-All course/resource materials will be available on Moodle.
+There is no required text for this course; however, my notes are based two texts : Programming Principles and practices using C++ by Bjarne Stroustrup and C++ Primer, fifth edition by Lippman, Lajoie and Moo.
+All course/resource materials will be available on BrightSpace.